microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric/README.md

 1. Prepare the PartsUnlimited solution to work with Service Fabric

-2. Deploy the Service Fabric package to a windows cluster.
+2. Deploy the Service Fabric package to an Azure Service Fabric Cluster.

 3. Run some tests against the cluster.